 Social Network Analysis is a lens, a way of looking at reality.
 (Claire Lemercier at Swiss Digital Humanities Summer School 2013)

-I propose below, after a short introduction about the basis of SNA and some examples which shows the potential of this tool, a transcript of a workshop given at the first Digital Humanities summer school in Switzerland (June 28.
+I propose below, after a short introduction about the basis of SNA and some examples which shows the potential of this tool, a transcript of tutorial given during a workshop of the first Digital Humanities summer school in Switzerland (June 28.
 2013), and kept up to date.

 1. Short introduction to Social Network Analysis

 A network consists of two components : a list of the actors composing the network, and a list of the relations (the interactions between actors).
 As part of a mathematical object, actors will then be called vertices (nodes, in Gephi), and relations will be denoted as tiles (edges, in Gephi).

 By left, you can observe a very simple social graph, with both lists explicited.
 Two attributes are attached to the nodes : a label (his or her “name”) and a numeric attribute (akin to the sex of people here, for example).
 In the edge list, “Source” and “Target” entries refer to the nodes’ numeric identifiers (Id).

 In our example, the “sex” attribute determines the color of the nodes.
 The size of a node depends on the value of its “degree centrality” (its number of connexions).
 The centrality measures are essential metrics to analyze the position of an actor in a network.
 They come in many variations, as shown at right (A = Degree centrality, number of connexions ; B = Closeness centrality, closeness to the entire network ; C = Betweenness centrality, bridges nodes ; D = Eigenvector centrality, connexion to well-connected nodes).

 3. Downloading GEPHI and the dataset